johnstonskj/rust-atelier/atelier-core/README.md

 ## Changes

+**Version 0.2.7**

+* Reworked the `Model::add_metadata` method to perform the Smithy required merge/conflict checks.
+* Reworked the `Model::add_shape` method to perform the Smithy required shape merge/conflict checks.
+* Reworked the `HasTraits::apply_with_value` method to perform the Smithy required trait merge/conflict checks.
+  * Reworked how traits are applied, these are now a `HashMap` not `Vec` as Smithy only allows the same trait to be applied once.
+* Implemented the Model::merge method.

 **Version 0.2.6**

 * Refactored the prelude module, moved the lazy statics out to builder where they are used.